kubevault/kubevault/docs/guides/monitoring/overview.md

 # Monitoring KubeVault Components

 KubeVault operator has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeVault operator.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeVault operator.
 This tutorial will show you how this monitoring works with KubeVault operator and how to enable them.

 ## Vault Server Metrics